Montreal, Canada

 Plateau-Mont-Royal

-Le Plateau is the bohemian neighborhood just north of the Village that's been a queer-friendly residential zone for artists, academics, and activists for as long as anyone can remember.
+Le Plateau is the bohemian neighborhood just north of the Village that's been a welcoming residential zone for artists, academics, and activists for as long as anyone can remember.
 Same-sex PDA is completely commonplace and utterly unremarkable here.
 The streets are tree-lined, the architecture is beautiful wrought-iron staircases, and the cafés and independent shops give the neighborhood a personality that's creative without being performative.
 Auberge de la Fontaine sits right on the edge overlooking Fontaine Park.

 Mile End